AlexanderLindkjaer/csgoHue/README.md

 ```
 and place the gamestate_integration_wecode.cfg file in the finder window.

-For windows, se other guides.
+For windows, see other guides.

 ## Other guides
 https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration